 - A U.S. Social Security Card is required to set up Direct Deposit in Workday.

-- After International students complete the Federal I-9 Form, they must register for the Foreign National Information System (FNIS) by following the procedures outlined on the OISSS website.
+- After International students complete the Federal I-9 Form, they must email [email protected] and request a username and password for Sprintax Calculus from the Foreign National Tax Office.

 - Most international students do not have a U.S Social Security Number.
 This is a requirement for all international students who are employed in the United States.

 - All undergraduate student employees are considered non-exempt employees for the purposes of the Fair Labor Standards Act (FLSA).